DalasNoin/a3cacerdemo/README.md

 The acer paper introduces efficient trust regions which are supposed to stabilize training.
 It is implemented in baselines.acer.acer beginning at line 155

-k is a measure of the divergence of the current network with parameters $\theta$ and an average network with parameters $\theta_a$.
+k is a measure of the divergence of the current network with parameters θ and an average network with parameters θ<sub>a</sub>.

 It does appear to reduce variance in reward for the cartpole-v0 Environment in the demonstration notebook.